-Everyone knows there’s no accounting for taste.
+What tastes good, and what food would you rather never taste again?
+Everyone’s answer is different!
 Your favorite food might be something your best friend won’t touch.
 How do we taste and when are likes or dislikes for certain foods formed?

 Our taste is a complex sensory impression made up of gustatory (sense of taste), olfactory (sense of smell), haptic (sense of touch) and optical impressions.
 Our sense of taste is localized on the tongue.
 In the center and at the edges of the tongue there are approximately 3,000 taste papillae, each of which holds five to ten taste buds.

-These in turn contain between 40 to 60 sensory cells.
+These, in turn, contain between 40 to 60 sensory cells.
 The sensory cells register the flavor of food, triggering a stimulus.
 This stimulus is transformed into impulses that are transported via nerve fibers to different areas of the brain.

 - By the tenth week of pregnancy, the first taste buds are formed.
 A few weeks later, the taste buds begin to communicate with the nerves of the unborn child.
 The embryo already has early taste impressions and sensations.